vtaparia/https-github.com-vtaparia-OpenProtectAI/README.md

 - **Playbook Engine & Auditing:** The server's core logic runs incoming alerts against active playbooks.
 When a playbook is triggered, a "Playbook Triggered" event is logged in the Server Intelligence feed for a complete audit trail.

 ### 7. Advanced Agent Fleet Management
-- **Enterprise-Grade Asset Table:** A dedicated "Agent Fleet" view provides a powerful interface for managing a diverse fleet of simulated agents (Windows, Linux, macOS
+- **Enterprise-Grade Asset Table:** A dedicated "Agent Fleet" view provides a powerful interface for managing a diverse fleet of simulated agents (Windows, Linux, macOS, etc.).
+- **Rich Contextual Details:** Selecting an agent provides a detailed drill-down, including its full posture, recent alerts, and automated remediation history.
+- **Centralized Upgrades:** Initiate fleet-wide agent upgrades directly from the console, with a built-in compatibility matrix to prevent deployment issues.
+- **Integrated Case Management:** Create, assign, and resolve incident cases directly from an agent's alert feed, streamlining the response workflow.

+### 8. MITRE ATT&CK® Coverage View
+- **Strategic Threat Matrix:** A new "MITRE ATT&CK" view provides an interactive matrix that maps detected threats and automated responses to the industry-standard framework.
+- **Gap Analysis:** Instantly visualize your security posture: blue cells indicate detected techniques, and purple cells show techniques covered by an active SOAR playbook.
+This allows security teams to identify defensive gaps and prioritize where to build new automation.

+### 9. Copyright & License
+This project and its source code are the intellectual property of OpenProtectAI.
+**© 2024 OpenProtectAI.
+All Rights Reserved.**